 Stimuli Set: A collection images extracted from the original set of test images, treated as its own study set.

-Overlapping Image sets: A number of images that range in quality from best to worst, taken from the original set of images studied, used as a control set and applied to every image set.
+Overlapping stimuli sets: A number of stimuli that range in quality from best to worst, taken from the original set of stimuli studied, used as a control set and applied to every image set.

 Stimulus: An image that users are asked to rate in a test.